JVT038/MetaTube/README.md

 - [X] Add support for the use of proxies to download YouTube videos
 - [X] Add Docker support
+- [X] Add Docker support for ARM64/v8 devices (such as Raspberry Pi 4)
 - [X] Add Github action / workflow thing, to automatically create Docker image upon a new commit
 - [X] Add support for Spotify
 - [X] Add support for Deezer